-My earliest association with Czech republic is from school days.
+My earliest association with the Czech Republic is from my school days.
 When it was still Czechoslovakia.
 And we all used to dread the teacher asking us to spell it.
-When it was split, I think we all sighed relief that at least names of both the countries are easier to spell now.
+When it was split, I think we all sighed in relief that at least the names of both countries are easier to spell now.
 We hardly knew anything beyond that about these countries.

-Glimpse of The Czech Republic
+A glimpse of The Czech Republic

-As many as 80% of people today in the Czech Republic are atheist or indifferent towards religion.
+As many as 80% of people today in the Czech Republic are atheists or indifferent toward religion.
 And hence believed to be the most tolerant people on earth.
 Did we Indians not think that tag belonged to us?
 About 10% are Roman Catholics and that is to be expected based on their history and the rest 10% are a mix of all other religions including Pagans.
 Interestingly Czechs like to call themselves laughing beasts and dark humor is what they enjoy the most.
-Authors like Franz Kafka, Milan Kundera, Capek Karel, Bohumil Hrabel adorn the literary scene in the country.
+Authors like Franz Kafka, Milan Kundera, Capek Karel, and Bohumil Hrabel adorn the literary scene in the country.

 Agriculture & Industry

 When we drove between Prague and Cesky Krumlov, we could see a lot of corn and wheat fields.
 We were told that there are as many potato fields and vineyards.
 Apparently, Czechs used to have a special variety of Garlic, which has unfortunately been replaced by Chinese garlic now.
-Did you know that Chinese are dominating through the agricultural products as well?
+Did you know that the Chinese are dominating through agricultural products as well?
 While automobiles and heavy engineering remain their primary industry, they have a thriving weapons industry.
 They have Uranium, Graphite & Silver mines, and that information made me think.
-‘Why is it that the not-so-rich regions of the world are richest in natural resources?’
+‘Why is it that the not-so-rich regions of the world are the richest in natural resources?’
 They are also rich in semi-precious stones like Garnet.

 Another interesting tradition that I heard is that on Easter men in the villages go and whip women while reciting poetry for their good health.
 Who in turn offer them Easter Eggs and Wine.
-Men go house-to-house whipping women, collecting gifts and drinking wine.
+Men go house to house whipping women, collecting gifts, and drinking wine.
 This ritual is supposed to enhance the fertility of women.
 I am yet to figure out the origin of this tradition but it reminded me of Holi at Barsana in Braj Bhoomi, where women beat men to their heart’s content.
 Are we all not connected by old traditions somewhere?

-I wonder if we travel to seek the different things or the similarities that lie beneath those differences.
+I wonder if we travel to seek different things or the similarities that lie beneath those differences.